 Top Marketplaces to Sell Art Online

 - Artfire – A little bit like Etsy, ArtFire is a marketplace, craft, and maker community where people from around the world come together to buy, sell and interact.
-Podcasts, forums, and articles keep buyers and sellers in the loop.
+Forums and articles keep buyers and sellers in the loop.
 Related: Selling Your Art Online: Advice from 3 Online Gallery Leaders.

 - Artplode – On Artplode galleries, dealers, artists, and collectors can list art for a low one-off fee of $60 per artwork for advertising.
 No commission is charged to buyers or sellers.
 Artworks must be priced at $1000+ to be offered for sale on Artplode.

 - Artsy – A massive, venture-funded online gallery that sells art from thousands of artists from all over the world.
 “Artsy’s mission is to make all the world’s art accessible to anyone with an Internet connection.
 We are a resource for art collecting and education.”
+They even have an app!

 - CafePress – Turn your art into unique products and get featured on the site without having to worry about managing an online storefront.